Las Vegas’ # 1 attorney for spinal cord injuries

 There are two types of injury — complete and incomplete.
 A complete injury is one in which the victim has no sensation or voluntary motor movement on either side of the body below the level of the injury.
-If the victim has some feeling or partial movement, it is called an incomplete injury.
+If the victim has some feeling or partial movement, it is an incomplete injury.

-Injuries are further defined in reference to the area of the spine affected.
-For example, an injury to the spine in the neck area affects the cervical vertebrae, so an injury to the nerves at the fifth cervical vertebra would be called a C-5 injury.
+Injuries are further defined by the area of the spine affected.
+For example, an injury to the spine in the neck area involves the cervical vertebrae, so an injury to the nerves at the fifth cervical vertebra would be called a C-5 injury.
 Below the neck are the thoracic vertebrae, so injuries there would be defined as T-1, T-2, and so on.
-Beyond that are the lumbar and sacral vertebrae, and injuries in those areas are named in a similar manner.
+Beyond that are the lumbar and sacral vertebrae; injuries in those areas are named similarly.

 An injury to your spinal cord can change your life.
 Depending on the severity of the injury, you may face a lifetime of discomfort and restricted movements.
 In severe cases, spinal cord injuries can leave a person paralyzed.

 The spinal cord is divided into three sections.
-Each of these sections have a different function I the body.
-Additionally, damage to each of these sections can cause different problems to the injured party.
+Each of these sections has a different function in the body.
+Additionally, damage to each section can cause various problems to the injured party.

 Severe damage to the cervical (neck) area of the spine can lead to total paralysis, quadriplegia, paraplegia, loss of respiratory functions, loss of sensation, and possible loss of body functions.
 Lesser injuries could cause each of these problems temporarily or create a lot of discomfort and restricted movements.